JaySkyworker/AspNetCore.Identity.Localization/README.md

 #### ConventionalValidationMetadataProvider

-For Default Validation ErrorMessages, same rule applied and tries to find metadata based on the following naming scheme:
+For Default Validation ErrorMessages, same rule applied:

 > [[[Namespace_]TypeName_]PropertyName_]ValidatorType

-The provider will try to get values of the following keys, stopping on the first where it succeeds:
+The provider will search resource key from more specific to less, stopping on the first where it succeeds:

 - `App_Areas_Identity_Pages_Account_LoginModel_InputModel_Email_Required`